craftercms/docs/source/projects/studio/content-modeling.rst

 * Object Type: Page or Component
 * Content Type:
 * Display Template: View template to use when rendering this content
-* Merge Strategy: The inheritance pattern to use with content of this type, please see Content Inheritance for more detail on this feature :doc:`/projects/core/content-inheritance.rst`
+* Merge Strategy: The inheritance pattern to use with content of this type, please see Content Inheritance for more detail on this feature :ref:`content-inheritance`_.